openfheorg/openfhe-development/src/binfhe/examples/README.md

 Examples below are based on the functionalities described in [Large-Precision Homomorphic Sign Evaluation using FHEW/TFHE Bootstrapping](https://eprint.iacr.org/2021/1337)

+Note that for these advanced features, only GINX bootstrapping with 128-bit security (and toy security) is supported.
+To use these features, GenerateBinFHEContext needs to be called with at least two parameters: security parameter and whether arbitrary function evaluation is needed.
+For homomorphic sign evaluation and homomorphic digit decomposition, the large precision Q also needs to be specified.
+Please see the examples for details.

 - [Eval Decomposition](eval-decomp.cpp): - `eval-decomp.cpp`
     - runs a homomorphic digit decomposition process on the input ciphertext